| Rev. Fr.

 vesture shaft thou change them, and they shall be changed; but thou

 art the self-same, and thy years shall not fail.
+INSTRUCTION The greatness of Christ

 Jesus, the dignity of His divinity and humanity, the love and